openmc-dev/openmc/docs/source/usersguide/scripts.rst

 ------------------------------------

-This script generates a depletion chain called ``chain_casl.xml`` using a ENDF/B 7.1 nuclear data for a simplified chain.
+This script generates a depletion chain called ``chain_casl.xml`` using ENDF/B-VII.1 nuclear data for a simplified chain.
 The nuclides were chosen by CASL-ORIGEN, which can be found in Appendix A of Kang Seog Kim, "Specification for the VERA Depletion Benchmark Suite", CASL-U-2015-1014-000, Rev. 0, ORNL/TM-2016/53, 2016.
-``Te129`` has been added into this chain due to it's link to ``I129`` production.
+``Te129`` has been added into this chain due to its link to ``I129`` production.

-If the :envvar:`OPENMC_ENDF_DATA` variable is not set, and ``"neutron"``, ``"decay"``, ``"nfy"`` directories to not exist, then ENDF/B 7.1 293 K data will be downloaded.
+If the :envvar:`OPENMC_ENDF_DATA` variable is not set, and ``"neutron"``, ``"decay"``, ``"nfy"`` directories to not exist, then ENDF/B-VII.1 data will be downloaded.

 .. _scripts_stopping: